 About 1km north west of Ebberston is Dargo Plantation in which can be found a memorial to Dargo, one of the dogs of the estate gamekeeper (Matthew Pateman).

 The memorial is dated 1812 and so is in the time of Squire Osbaldeston’s predecessors – the Hothams.
-The engraving is barely visible now but thanks to some villagers in the early 1990s, who attended a course on village history (organised by the Workers’ Education Association), a booklet about the village was compiled and they has been able to obtain a copy of what the engraving said.
+The engraving is barely visible now but thanks to some villagers in the early 1990s, who attended a course on village history (organised by the Workers’ Education Association), a booklet about the village was compiled and they were able to obtain a copy of what the engraving said.
 And now it can be shared again.

 Enclosed beneath this peaceful shade